gelisam/hawk/doc/README.md

 6
 ```

-Hawk lets you write Haskell one-liners on the command-line, and continues to support you as your one-liner grows into ten, one hundred lines.
-When your command-line expression becomes too large, move some of it to `~/.hawk/prelude.hs`, a Haskell module which hosts your custom helper functions.
-Once that file becomes too crowded, simply move that file to the folder of your choice, as the first module of a new Haskell project.
+Hawk lets you write Haskell one-liners on the command-line.
+When your one-liner grows too large to fit on a single line, move some of it to `~/.hawk/prelude.hs`, a Haskell module which hosts your custom helper functions.

 ```bash
 > echo 'between x y = L.takeWhile (/=y) .
 L.dropWhile (/=x)' >> ~/.hawk/prelude.hs